papadanku/papadanku.github.io/doc/source/blog/gpu/opticalflow.rst

 .. note::

-   **The Brightness Constancy Assumption has a limitation:** This assumption holds best for objects whose appearance does not significantly change between frames.
+   **The Brightness Constancy Assumption has a limitation**: This assumption holds best for objects whose appearance does not significantly change between frames.
 For instance, it would struggle with a ball that constantly changes color or an object moving into shadow or direct light.

 The Optical Flow Equation
 -------------------------